Spoonail-Iroiro/maginai/INSTALL_en.md

 start "" Game.exe
 ```

-For the DLSite ver. or if you have changed the installation path for Steam ver., replace `"C:\Program Files (x86)\Steam\steamapps\common\isekainosouzousha"` with the folder path where Game.exe is located.
+For the DLSite version or if you have changed the installation path for Steam version, replace `"C:\Program Files (x86)\Steam\steamapps\common\isekainosouzousha"` with the folder path where Game.exe is located.
 If Steam's installation location is the default one, the content above should work as it is.

 Now, double-clicking `launch.bat` will launch CoAW with the developer console window open.